Skip to main content

 A penalty-based system, where you risk losing something of value, such as a reduction in pay or higher insurance premiums, triggers a physiological threat response.
 This is a deeply ingrained survival mechanism.
 Your endocrine system, the intricate network of glands that communicates through hormones, shifts into a state of vigilance.

-The primary actor in this drama is the hypothalamic-pituitary-adrenal (HPA) axis, a central system.
+The primary actor in this drama is the hypothalamic-pituitary-adrenal (HPA) axis, a central stress response system.
 When faced with the chronic threat of a penalty, this system can become perpetually activated, creating a low-grade, continuous state of alarm that is antithetical to genuine well-being.

 An incentive-based program operates on an entirely different biological pathway.
 The prospect of earning a reward, like a bonus or a tangible prize, engages the brain’s mesolimbic dopaminergic system, often called the reward system.
 This network is associated with motivation, pleasure, and positive reinforcement.